Liviu Prunaru: History

-Mr. Prunaru has performed at many prestigious Festivals including Aspen (US), Menuhin (CH), Enescu (RO), Brussels, Buenos Aires, Wallonie, Flanders, Evian, Athens, Incontri in Terra di Siena, Ascoli, and Salzburg Festivals.
-Mr. Prunaru has recorded many CDs with Camerata Lysy, as well as his own debut CD featuring works by Strauss, Brahms, Gluck, de Falla, Saint-Saens, and Sarasate with pianist Luc Devos, which is released by Pavane Records.
+He has performed at many prestigious festivals including Aspen (US), Menuhin (CH), Enescu (RO), Brussels, Buenos Aires, Wallonie, Flanders, Evian, Athens, Incontri in Terra di Siena, Ascoli, and Salzburg Festivals.
+Prunaru has recorded many CDs with Camerata Lysy, as well as his own debut CD featuring works by Strauss, Brahms, Gluck, de Falla, Saint-Saens, and Sarasate with pianist Luc Devos, which was released by Pavane Records.

-The Swiss record company Claves released all three violin concertos by Saint-Saens where violinist Liviu Prunaru is accompanied by the Ensemble Orchestral de Paris and the distinguished conductor Lawrence Foster.
-As a last addition to his discography 3 recordings came out in 2005, Beethoven's Integral violin and piano Sonatas, with Dana Protopopescu as partner, Vivaldi's Four Seasons with Virtuosy from Lviv, conductor Serhyi Burko and Dvorak's violin concerto with David Angus, conductor and Symfonie Orkester of Flanders.
+The Swiss record company Claves released all three violin concertos by Saint-Saens where Prunaru is accompanied by the Ensemble Orchestral de Paris and the conductor Lawrence Foster.
+As a last addition to his discography, 3 recordings came out in 2005: Beethoven's Integral violin and piano Sonatas, with Dana Protopopescu as partner, Vivaldi's Four Seasons with Virtuosy from Lviv, conductor Serhyi Burko and Dvorak's violin concerto with David Angus, conductor and Symfonie Orkester of Flanders.

-In September 2006, after 14 years of teaching at the Menuhin Academy, Liviu Prunaru became concert master of the Royal Concertgebouw Orchestra in Amsterdam which received, in 2008, for the first time, the title of the best orchestra in the world.
-October 2010 makes another turn in Prunaru’s musical life with when he accepts to become the musical director of International Menuhin Music Academy in Switzerland and therefore to continue the tradition of his beloved Masters Yehudi Menuhin and Alberto Lysy!
-He is playing on a Stradivari dated 1694, graciously offered by the Concertgebouw’s board of sponsors.
+In September 2006, after 14 years of teaching at the Menuhin Academy, he became concert master of the Royal Concertgebouw Orchestra in Amsterdam which in 2008 received for the first time the title of the best orchestra in the world.
+October 2010 saw another turn in Prunaru's musical life when he became the musical director of International Menuhin Music Academy in Switzerland, continuing the tradition of his Masters Yehudi Menuhin and Alberto Lysy.
+He plays on a Stradivari dated 1694, offered by the Concertgebouw's board of sponsors.

-The 2010-2011 musical season will include tours, recitals, concerts and Master classes in US, Korea, Japan, China, Luxembourg, Denmark, Sweden, Norway, Austria, France, Germany, UK, Greece, Netherlands, Belgium, Switzerland, Argentina, Spain, Italy and Romania.